auvzhcet/Documentation/docs/computer/Acoustics.md

 ## The survey

 We checked Robosub journals of previous years of different teams - ([Past Programs - RoboSub](https://robosub.org/past-programs/)).
-The brief survey of hydrophones used by different teams in Robosub in 2019 - [AUV2k19/hydrophones_study](https://github.com/auvzhcet/AUV2k19/blob/master/hydrophones_study.md)

-For a list of hydrophones, quantity, company & placement of hydrophones by other teams, check [References](computer/Acoustics.md#references).

 ## Equipments